 Resources for Florida Veterans

-- Service to School – Free application assistance
+- Service to School — free application mentoring from veterans who have been through the process

-This guide is updated regularly.
-For the most current Yellow Ribbon funding amounts and participant limits, verify with individual schools and the VA’s official database.
+This guide gets updated regularly.
+For the most current Yellow Ribbon funding amounts and participant limits, verify directly with individual schools and the VA’s official database.